Group of baseball-loving Chicago-area families picks Seattle to celebrate final ‘Christmas in July’

 Somewhere along Interstate 65, an idea was born: They should do this every year.
 And then it expanded: Why not try to hit every major-league ballpark?

-And so they did, a couple cities each summer, experiencing adventure, fun and an occasional travail (which were often even more fun).
+And so they did, a couple of cities each summer, experiencing adventure, fun and an occasional travail (which were often even more fun).
 In the process, they came away with a treasure trove of stories to tell and memories to savor.
 Sometimes wives came along, sometimes it was just the guys, but the intent was always the same: baseball and bonding.

 And on Friday, the group will complete its 14-year mission (a year late because of COVID-19) when taking upper-deck seats at T-Mobile Park to watch the Mariners face the Angels.